sararodmar/workforce-future/references.md

 Stephenson, N. (1993).
 Snow Crash [1992].
 New York: Bantam-Random.

 Teich, A. (2009).
 Technology and the Future.
 Belmont, CA:Wadsworth/Thomson learning.
 11th Edition

+Thompson, C. (2017, January).
+When Robots Take All of Our Jobs, Remember the Luddites.
+Retrieved on December 7, 2018 from: [Link](https://www.smithsonianmag.com/innovation/when-robots-take-jobs-remember-luddites-180961423/)

 Volti, R. (2014).
 Society and technological change.
 New York, NY: Worth Publishers.